peterDandersson/groupkmp/user-guide.md

 #### Stats

-Lets teachers view attendance statistics for the courses that they teach.
+This is identical to the stats section for admins except that the courses that are displayed are restricted to the courses that the teacher teaches.